 - 1. Log in as the Oracle operating system user. - 2.
 Open a terminal window. - 3.
-Export the existing DIVA Core database. - Execute \$ORACLE_HOME/deinstall/deinstall and follow the displayed instructions.
+Export the existing Core Database. - 4.
+Execute \$ORACLE_HOME/deinstall/deinstall and follow the displayed instructions.

-Installing the DIVA Core Database Server in Windows
+Installing the Core Database Server in Windows

 You must log in to the computer as an Administrator.
 After you have backed up and uninstalled the existing database (see the previous sections), use the following procedure to install the new database: